pureconfig/pureconfig/docs/docs/docs/scala-3-derivation.md

 `ConfigWriter` derivation is not supported at the moment.

 Overall, consider this to be in alpha/beta stage.
-This implementation is not as mature as the Shapeless or Magnolia-based derivation libaries available in Scala 2 yet so please report any bugs that you find!
+This implementation is not as mature as the Shapeless or Magnolia-based derivation libraries available in Scala 2 yet so please report any bugs that you find!